 All fines must be paid by the due date, or $1.00 per day will be added to the fine.
 Fines are paid to the Residence Supervisor.

 The Disciplinary Committee is responsible for the administration of all the rules and regulations of the residence, and determining appropriate courses of action when infractions are committed by residents ON or OFF campus.
-The Disciplinary Committee consists of the Dean of Residence (Chair), Residence Supervisor, President of the H.U.R.S.C. or designate of the President, and the four Proctors.
-Should the President of the H.U.R.S.C. be unavailable, consent must be given to the Residence Supervisor to have the designate present at the meeting.
+The Disciplinary Committee consists of the Executive Director (Chair), Residence Supervisor, and the Proctors.

 b) Appeals will only be granted on one or more of the following grounds:

-The decision is based on an error of facts;
+• The decision is based on an error of facts;

-The decision was made unfairly
+• The decision was made unfairly

-The disciplinary action imposed was inappropriate or excessive.
+• The disciplinary action imposed was inappropriate or excessive.

 c) Appeals of a minor nature will be referred to the Disciplinary Committee for review and final decision.
-Appeals of a major nature will be referred to a committee struck by the President/Vice-Chancellor.
+Appeals of a major nature will be referred to a committee struck by the Executive Director.
 The committee will include a staff representative, a student representative and a representative from the Huntington University Board of Regents.

 d) When appeals are directed to the Disciplinary Committee, a hearing will be convened shortly thereafter at which time the resident may present information which may have been overlooked through his/her own testimony or from that of witnesses.